Cancer2806/ReadmeGenerator/readme.md

 ## Installation Notes

-Install Anywhere
+bacon

 ## Usage

-Create Readme file and copy to your repository.
-Complete as needed
+and

 ## Credits

-Luka
+eggs

 ## Features

+around

 ## Contributing

-If you would like to contribute, please follow these guidelines:
+If you would like to contribute, please follow these guidelines: here

 ## Tests